-In April, 2008, we entered into a license agreement with Open Monoclonal Technology, Inc. ("OMT").
-Under the agreement we have granted OMT a royalty-bearing, non-exclusive, sublicensable worldwide license for the commercial use of a transgenic animal generated using our ZFP technology.
-We have received an upfront license fee, and will receive payments upon the achievement of certain clinical development milestones, a share of payments received by OMT from sublicensees, and royalties on sales of any products developed using Sangamo's ZFP technology.
-For any given OMT product, OMT has the right to buy out its future royalty payment obligations under the agreement by paying a lump sum fee to Sangamo.
+In April 2008, we entered into a license agreement with Open Monoclonal Technology, Inc. ("OMT"), pursuant to which we granted a royalty-bearing, non-exclusive, sublicensable worldwide license to OMT for the commercial use of a transgenic animal generated using our ZFN technology.
+In addition, we have agreed not to transfer ZFNs to third parties for commercial uses similar to OMT's intended use under the Agreement.
+In consideration of the license and rights granted to OMT, OMT paid us an upfront license fee, and will pay us for each product created or developed through use of Sangamo's ZFN technology aggregate milestone payments of up to \$850,000 upon the achievement of certain specified clinical development milestones, a small percentage royalty on sales of any product developed using Sangamo's ZFN technology and a low single-digit percentage share of payments received by OMT from sublicensees.
+For any given OMT product, OMT has the right to buy out its future royalty payment obligations under the license agreement by paying a lump sum fee to us.
+To date, OMT has paid us \$250,000 under the license agreement.
+We have retained the sole right, at our discretion, to take appropriate actions against persons infringing on our transgenic animal related intellectual property.
+The license agreement shall continue in effect until neither OMT nor we have any further payment obligations.
+OMT may terminate the license agreement at any time.
+Either party may terminate the agreement upon a material breach by the other party.

-In July 2008, we entered into a research and license agreement with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. ("Roche").
-During an initial research term, we will provide Roche with access to aspects of our proprietary ZFN technology for the targeted modification of a specified gene in a specified species in order to generate ZFN-modified cell lines and animals for research purposes.
-In addition, Roche has an option to receive an exclusive, worldwide license to use such animals in the production of therapeutic and diagnostic products.
+In July 2008, we entered into a research and license agreement with F. Hoffmann-La Roche Ltd and Hoffmann-La Roche Inc. (collectively, "Roche"), pursuant to which we provided Roche with access to aspects of our proprietary ZFN technology.
+During an initial research term, Roche had the right to use ZFNs provided by us to generate ZFN-modified cell lines and animals having targeted modifications in a specified gene in a specified species, solely for research purposes.
+In December 2009, pursuant to the research and license agreement Roche exercised an option to receive an exclusive, worldwide license to use such animals in the production of therapeutic and diagnostic products.
+This exclusive commercial license shall continue, on a country-by-country and product-by-product basis, until the later of 10 years after the first commercial sale in such country or the expiration of the last valid patent claim covering such product.
+We have agreed not to transfer or license to third parties the specific ZFNs provided to Roche under the research and license agreement, or derivatives of such ZFNs.